 While these changes have impacted every aspect of the HR function, hiring has been especially affected.
 What was once called simply “recruiting” has transformed into “talent acquisition.”
 While some may use these terms interchangeably, there is a distinct difference between the two, and understanding those differences can reveal how this crucial role has evolved.

 Recruiting vs Talent Acquisition

 For the sake of clarity, lets discuss the differences between recruiting and talent acquisition.
 Perhaps the easiest way to differentiate between the two is to think in terms of reactionary hiring vs. a more forward-thinking approach to filling positions.

 Recruiting is narrower in scope, homing in on the open position.
-Talent acquisition, on the other hand, considers the organization’s larger workforce planning efforts and seeks to align hiring with the organization’s overall strategy.
+Talent acquisition strategies, on the other hand, consider the organization’s larger workforce planning efforts and seek to align hiring with the organization’s overall strategy.